Employee Management Software

-An employee database is a digital filing cabinet HR professionals use to store critical employee data, including name, job position, salary, hire date, and other work-related information can all be housed in an employee management system.
+Employee management software is a digital filing cabinet HR professionals use to store their employee database.
+Critical employee data, including name, job position, salary, hire date, and other work-related information can all be housed in an employee management system.

-The five main reasons for creating and maintaining an employee database are to:
+The five main reasons for creating and maintaining an employee database within employee management software are to:

 - Comply with personal information security regulations